 - This samosa is a vegan-friendly snack dish that can be served for tea time, party, lunch buffets, or as a starter for any meals

 Samosa is a flaky, crispy, and delicious deep-fried savory snack that is popular across the Indian subcontinent, Middle Eastern countries, Asia and Africa.
 It is usually filled with spicy potatoes, meat, egg, or vegetables.
-Samosa is typically served as a snack, or starter for tea time, parties, weddings, lunch buffets, and during Ramadan seasons.
+It is typically served as a snack, or starter for tea time, parties, weddings, lunch buffets, and during Ramadan seasons.
 And one could find this snack dish in most tea/coffee stalls, bakeries, and street food stalls.

-This Street-style potato samosa tastes great when served immediately.
+This potato samosa tastes great when served immediately.
 The recipe that I have shared here makes a perfect crispy samosa that stays crispy for up to 4 to 5 hours even at room temperature.
 And you can also refrigerate it in an airtight container and it stays good for 2 to 3 days.

 Yes, you can bake the samosa and it turns out pretty good too.
 But the baked samosa will not be crispy and flaky like the traditional fried ones.